FOREX-Euro hits 14-month high in third day of gains

 Draghi's speech on Tuesday - coming amid a raft of hawkish signals from other major global central banks - convinced markets the ECB was preparing to start withdrawing its own emergency stimulus for the euro zone economy later this year.

-After a long run lower, that has put the euro back in relatively uncharted territory, some analysts argue there is little technical resistance beneath $1.20.
-The currency steadied around $1.14 as U.S. traders arrived at their desks on Thursday.
+After a long run lower, that has put the euro back in relatively uncharted territory, with some analysts arguing there is little technical resistance beneath $1.20.

 "The biggest test will be 1.1500," said RBC's head of global FX strategy Elsa Lignos.